Dr Zhang Zinian

 - Location: 2.33 Liberty Building

 I am currently lecturer of business law.
 Before moving to Leeds in January 2016, I was a research fellow at Singapore Management University (2014-2015).
 Studying law at Durham University from 2008 to 2014 for my LLM and PhD, I also taught postgraduates corporate insolvency law there.
-I practised law, mainly in commerical and financial areas, in Hangzhou, the capital city of the Zhejiang Province, China, for a decade prior to entering into academia.
+I practised law, mainly in commercial and financial areas, in Hangzhou, the capital city of the Zhejiang Province, China, for a decade prior to entering into academia.
 Before being qualified as a lawyer in 1999, I had a short employment at a large state-owned enterprise in China.

 - University REF Staff Circumstances Panel Member